Best Call Of Duty: Vanguard loadout and class setups

 - Kit: Quick

+For a closer look at this top-tier gun, check out our best MP40 loadout guide.
 Together these two guns make for a fearsome and versatile loadout across any distance and on any map and game mode.
 You can use the Kar98k for quick sniping at any range you like, and for the more frenetic close-quarters situations you can switch to the MP40 and treat your enemies to one of the best guns in Call Of Duty: Vanguard.

 BAR & Combat Shotgun